Ayushjain1722/Capstone-Project-Thapar-P53/README.md

 # Capstone-Project-Thapar-P53
-This is our capstone project titled "Autmatic Vehicle Analytics".
+This is our capstone project titled "Automatic Vehicle Analytics".